 Street lighting systems are depreciated on the straight-line method with an estimated useful life of 30 years.
-During fiscal year 2006, management revised the estimated useful lives of the District's lights and poles.
+Since the original estimate of useful lives, management has revised this estimate of the District's lights and poles.
 Based on management's review, the useful lives of the lights and poles were extended from 15 years to 30 years.
 In recent years, the materials used in constructing the District's lights and poles have become more durable and are engineered to last longer than those previously built.